 Duration of Position: 3-month probation followed by 24-month contract with option for renewal.

 Location: Based at Save the Elephants’ research center in Samburu National Reserve, with occasional travel to Nairobi for meetings.

 Skills Required: PhD in the biological sciences with experience of analyzing animal behaviour and managing science research in African field conditions.
-Strong organisational skills are essential.
-Proven statistical data analysis skills are desirable, ArcGIS mapping and use of Access are desired.
+Strong organisational and project coordination skills are essential.
+Proven statistical data analysis skills are desirable, ArcGIS mapping and use of Access are also desired.
 Attach publications to your application.